Dictionary of Revolutionary Marxism

 JANA ANDOLAN

 A term in the Nepali language which means “People’s Movement”.
-In the recent history of Nepal there have been two major events which have gone under this name, and a third such event may soon develop:
+In the recent history of Nepal there have been three major events which have gone under this name:

 Jana Andolan-I was the mass movement in 1990 which ended the absolute monarchy and established a government which was nominally, at least, a constitutional democracy.
 It was also supposed to eliminate the

 Panchayat system of local and caste governance in Nepal.
 However, the monarchy still existed, the King still controlled the army, and he even dissolved parliament and re-established authoritarian control again.
-This led to:
+The failure of Jana Andolan-I to really change the basic situation resulted in a 10-year People’s War led by the Communist Party of Nepal (Maoist) beginning in 1996, and then to:

-However the bourgeois parties [including a revisionist party called the “Communist Party of Nepal (United Marxist-Leninist)”] have failed to live up to those agreements.
-This has recently led the UCPN(Maoist) to threaten to lead a Jana Andolan-III to force the reactionary parties to fully implement that earlier agreement and possibly to further develop the revolution in Nepal.
+However the bourgeois parties [including a revisionist party called the “Communist Party of Nepal (United Marxist-Leninist)”] have failed to honor those agreements.
+In response, the UCPN(Maoist) led what it called the Jana Andolan-III in early 2010 in an attempt to force the reactionary parties to fully implement that earlier agreement and possibly to further develop the revolution in Nepal.
+Although this involved huge mass demonstrations and a general strike (bandh), mere protests of this sort were not sufficient to force the reactionary parties to fulfill their promises.

 JANATHANA SARKAR (or: JANATANA SARKAR)